xmacex/window-crowparator/README.md

 Window comparator for crow and norns.

 Set window width in params.
 Also redefine truth and non-truth there to be what you wish.
-What is
+What is truth even?
+Crow will tell.

 ## Inputs and outputs